MaG21/MaG21.github.io/_posts/2019-06-20-erabo-app-development-process.markdown

 Development can be a slow at times.
 I'm just goind to talk about the debugging process which I find more interesting of mentioning here.

-Before release I started profiling the app using Apple's profiling tool.
-To get useful insight I used ~2,100 high quality JPEGs to see how the application behaves under high loads.
+Before release, I started profiling the app using Apple's profiling tool.
+To get useful insight I used ~2.1k high quality JPEGs (~16 MiB each) to see how the application behaves under high loads.
 ![Profiler](/assets/images/profiling-init.png){: class="bigger-image" }

 From the image above we can see there's too much work being done on the Main Thread, that's not good.
 Looking futher, we can conclude the Main Thread is losing too much time decoding images.
+The following image shows the problematic line:

 ![Caveat](/assets/images/caveat.png)

-How do we fix it?
+How do we fix it?<br>
 Moving work away from the Main Thread.
 The Main Thread shouldn't be decoding all those images, a background queue should be used instead.
 Like this:

 ![Caveat fixed](/assets/images/caveat-fixed.png)

-Lets see how does it looks after this little fix:
+Lets see how does it look after this little fix:

 ![Profile Fixed](/assets/images/profiler-fixed.png){: class="bigger-image" }

+Remarkable.
+A profiler makes this whole process feels like I'm cheating.

 After many little tweaks here and there, the app started to perform quite well.
-Next day I receive the following image with from a beta user doing some real work.
+Next day I received a screenshot from a beta photographer that was working on a project for a customer.

 ![Memory Leak](/assets/images/memory-leak.png)
 <figcaption class="caption">Screenshot from beta user</figcaption>